 When I started website-building in the pre-blog era of 2005, I found an article titled “26 steps to $26k in One Year.”
-Although by 2020 standards that advice would be terribly outdated, in 2005 those 26 steps were my gameplan and helped me create several thriving e-commerce companies and blogs, and over time informed my leap into social media.
-Although for the sake of privacy I won’t be sharing the user name in this post, my most successful social media presence is on Instagram, where I recently passed 100,000 followers on the account where I post my hand-illustrated art.
+Although by 2022 standards that advice would be terribly outdated, those 26 steps were my gameplan and helped me create several thriving websites and, eventually, Instagram art accounts.

-As an homage to that document that launched me into a profitable online presence, I decided to collate the knowledge I’ve gained from growing my Instagram account and staying up to date on multiple social media marketing channels into my own document I’m calling 25 steps to 25k followers in one year
+As a way to “pay forward” the help I got through that guide to starting an online business, I decided to collate the knowledge I’ve gained.
+Through growing my Instagram account and staying up to date on multiple social media marketing channels into my own document, I’ve learned many skills that I’m sharing today in my informally titled Guide to 25 steps to 25k followers on an art instagram in one year.

 1. Just start